 The page includes several infographics on some of the important figures mentioned during the Budget speech.
 Also available are video interviews with PwC experts on tax matters, Fintech, and R&D in Hong Kong.
-For a 2-page overview by PwC, head here.
+For the latest Budget updates by PWC, you may refer to their website here.

 KPMG has also released a very comprehensive summary of the Budget

 “Government continues to offer comprehensive support to startups and creative industries.”

 “As expected, there are no exciting new initiatives, perhaps to leave room for the next government to bring in new initiatives.
 Nevertheless, this is a comprehensive budget, which can address the needs of different members of the population, as well as the long-term economic development of Hong Kong as a whole.”

 Bloomberg: Hong Kong Budget 2017-18: Winners All Around

 South China Morning Post: 2017 budget will keep Hong Kong focused on the future

 Computer World Hong Kong: HK Budget 2017: Gov to boost fintech, IT talent cultivation

 Interested in trying out Talenox for your business in Hong Kong?
 Find out more about our Payroll and Leave apps here.